TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/c/index.md

     arr_sort[i] = t[j];

 }                                       // End of function merge()

 ```

 {% endraw %}

-[Merge Sort](https://sampleprograms.io/projects/merge-sort) in [C](https://sampleprograms.io/languages/c) was written by:
+Merge Sort in [C](https://sampleprograms.io/languages/c) was written by:

 - panda311

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 11:32:12.
-The solution was first committed on Oct 15 2019 20:00:57.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution